St Catherine's Church, Dublin (Church of Ireland): Building history

 In 1803 the church was the site of Robert Emmet's execution - and a plaque commemorating this remains today.

 Into the 20th century, the Protestant population of the Liberties area of the city declined, and the church closed in September 1966.
 It was de-consecrated the following year.
+Worship was transferred to its former chapel of ease the Church of St. Victor, which was renamed St. Catherine and James Church, Donore Ave.

 St. Catherine's was transferred for a number of years to Dublin Corporation, and was used for exhibitions and concerts - hosting artists such as Christy Moore and The Chieftains.
 It fell disused in the 1980s however, and the interior was vandalised.

 In 1990 Dublin Corporation offered the church for sale as part of an inner city development plan.
 An Anglican group (City Outreach for Renewal and Evangelism - CORE) took on the refurbishment of the church in 1993, and the interior was largely restored by the end of 1998.
 In early November 1998 St. Catherine's was reconsecrated and has been an active place of worship since then.